karmveershubham/CodeStreak/README.md

 # ⚡ Codestreak — AI-Powered Daily Coding Companion

 Codestreak is an AI-driven platform that helps coders stay consistent, sharp, and motivated by delivering personalized daily coding challenges via **WhatsApp, Email, or SMS**.
-Whether you're preparing for interviews or leveling up your competitive programming game, Codestreak ensures you **never break your streak**.
+Whether you're preparing for interviews or leveling up your competitive programming game, Codestreak ensures you **never break your streak**.  hi

 ---